Your personal data – what is it?

 DALC processes personal data which is necessary to comply with its legal obligations, for example, providing personal information to regulators and statutory bodies.

 DALC processes personal data in order to meet its legitimate interests as a membership association of local councils.
-For example, delivering member services, responding to general enquiries, supporting our members and partners and improving our services.
+For example, delivering member services, responding to general enquiries, publishing member stories, supporting our members and partners and improving our services.

-Sometimes the use of your personal data requires your consent.
-We will first obtain your consent to that use.
+If the use of your personal data requires your consent, we will first obtain your consent to that use.

 Sharing your personal data